husseinMohamed7/data-engineering-journey-ITI/Network/lecture/ Network_Fundamentals.md

-🌐 Network Fundamentals – Day 01 Headlines
+🌐 Network Fundamentals – Headlines

 # 🔹 What is a Network?
 - A collection of devices (hosts) connected to share resources and data.